Davidson4376/windows-uwp.fr-fr/windows-apps-src/app-to-app/use-edp-to-protect-enterprise-data-transferred-between-apps.md

         }
         else
         {
-            // Enterprise policy is not in effect, because the file&#39;s identity
+            // Enterprise policy is not in effect, because the file's identity
             // is not managed.
 In this case, we have a file protected to an
             // unmanaged identity, which is not a valid situation.
             // We still have to call ClearProcessUIPolicy if we want to clear the policy.